-- 52. We have provided an FAQ list as an Appendix to this document.
-Guidance for levy-payers, issued by the Scottish Government, is also available on SFC's website (www.sfc.ac.uk) for your information. - 53.
-In addition to this guidance document, the following annexes are also available to support this process: - Annex A: Funding allocations to regional colleges/strategic bodies. - Annex B: Process flow-chart and application form. - Annex C: College reporting form. - Annex D: FES reporting requirements. - Annex E: Scottish Government guidance for levy-paying employers. - 54.
-It is a condition of our funding that colleges must provide data returns requested by SFC to the deadlines and standards specified, including FES reporting requirements (as set out in Annex D).
+- 57. In addition to this guidance document, the following annexes are also available to support this process: - Annex A: Funding allocations to colleges. - Annex B: Process flow-chart and application form. - Annex C: College reporting forms. - Annex D: FES reporting requirements. - 58.
+We have also provided an FAQ list as an Appendix to this document. - 59.
+It is a condition of funding that colleges must provide data returns requested by SFC to the deadlines and standards specified, including FES reporting requirements (as set out in Annex D).
 SFC is committed to processing any personal data fairly, transparently and in accordance with the law.
-SFC's privacy notice is available on the SFC website.

-- 55. SFC will use the information submitted by colleges to provide regular updates to the Scottish Government on the current uptake and use of the Fund.
-The Scottish Government's privacy notice is available on their website. - 56.
-Any queries/requests for further information should be directed to SFC's FWDF mailbox fwdf@sfc.ac.uk, in the first instance.
+SFC's privacy notice is available on our website. - 60.
+SFC will use the information submitted by colleges to provide regular updates to the Scottish Government on the current uptake and use of the Fund.
+The

+Scottish Government's privacy notice is available on their website.

+61. Any queries/requests for further information should be directed to SFC's FWDF mailbox fwdf@sfc.ac.uk, in the first instance.